 Warm white is 2,700k

-There is another colour measurement, the colour rendering index or CRI.
+There is also another colour measurement, the colour rendering index or CRI.
 This measures the quality of a light source compared with sunlight.
 Sunlight is given the maximum CRI value of 100.
 The closer a lamp is to that, the better its ability to show true colours.
 This is important in art galleries and shops, but is not critical for optimal light levels in homes.
-Lamps for domestic use can have a CRI level as low as 60 (which means they are less expensive to produce and buy).
+A CRI of 80 or more is appropriate for most household tasks.
+The bulb’s packaging will indicate the CRI alongside the lumen value.